 To apply for this position, please send a cover letter and resume with the email subject [ONI Program Coordinator (Your Last Name)] to firstname.lastname@example.org.

-The O’Neill Institute for National and Global Health Law at Georgetown University Law Center is seeking a Research Assistant to support the Local Production and Diagnostics Working Group, of which the Global Health Policy and Politics (GHPP) initiative is a member.
+The O’Neill Institute for National & Global Health Law at Georgetown University Law Center is seeking a research assistant to support HIV Policy Lab (www.hivpolicylab.org) work in the Global Health Policy and Politics (GHPP) team.

-- Currently enrolled in a Georgetown University graduate program
+- Currently enrolled in a Georgetown University graduate or undergraduate program

 - Excellent writing and communication skills